bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 # Become a Shipping Provider

 Shipping service providers who wish to offer shipping services and rates to BigCommerce merchants and shoppers can implement endpoints through BigCommerce.
 Once they implement the endpoints and BigCommerce registers their shipping provider app, a merchant designated as store owner can install their app on the store.
 Merchants and API users can then connect and enable the service on their store via the Shipping Manager UI and the [Shipping V2 API](/api-reference/store-management/shipping-api), respectively.
 BigCommerce will then automatically retrieve the service options and rates using the provider's endpoints, displaying them to merchants in the store's control panel and to shoppers on the storefront.
-Merchants can define and enable multiple real-time shipping methods for your carrier app in any shipping zone.
+Merchants can define and enable a real-time shipping methods for your carrier app in one or more shipping zone.

 The Shipping Provider API provides many benefits: